 How fit am I compared to the population

-OwnIndex is equivalent to maximal oxygen uptake, VO2max, in ml min-1kg-1.
+OwnIndex is is an evaluation of maximal oxygen uptake, VO2max, in ml min-1kg-1.
 In the following, classification of VO2max values is presented in men and women of the age 20-65 years representing the age groups with whom the Polar Fitness Test has been developed.
 The classification is based on a study by Shvartz & Reibold (1990).
 Laboratory measured VO2max values have been collected from adults in USA, Canada and 7 European countries.

 MEN: Maximal oxygen uptake (VO2max, ml min-1kg-1)